andrew/ultimate-awesome/README.md

 - [awesome-komodefi](https://github.com/KomodoPlatform/awesome-komodefi) - A curated list of Komodo DeFi Framework resources.
 - [awesome-image-matting](https://github.com/kshitijagrwl/awesome-image-matting) - A curated list of research and resources for image matting.
 - [awesome-foundation-model](https://github.com/Kyrie-Zhao/awesome-foundation-model) - Foundation Model for X and X for Foundation Model.
+- [hadoop-free-tutorials](https://github.com/labex-labs/hadoop-free-tutorials) - Practice Hadoop Free Tutorials | This repo collects 81 of free tutorials for Hadoop.
+Hadoop is a cornerstone of big data processing.
+This Skill Tree offers a systematic approach to learning the Hadoop ecosystem.
+Ideal for beginners, it provides a clear roadmap to understand distributed computing .
+- [practice-devops-programming-projects](https://github.com/labex-labs/practice-devops-programming-projects) - Build real DevOps projects with 31 beginner-friendly challenges.
+Learn by doing with guided coding exercises and practical applications.
 - [tia-conf-2019-startups](https://github.com/lakuapik/tia-conf-2019-startups) - Awesome-List of Startups at Tech In Asia Conference 2019.
 - [awesome-interface-agents](https://github.com/lectrician1/awesome-interface-agents) - List of AI tools that can interact with user interfaces.
 - [awesome-neural-code-intelligence](https://github.com/Linyxus/awesome-neural-code-intelligence) - A curated list for awesome machine learning methods for neural code intelligence.